emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab7/lab7.md

-# Walk through the usage of the Template Gallery and Agent Builder features
+# Lab 7: Walk through the usage of the Template Gallery and Agent Builder features

 ## Introduction